cloudmesh-community/fa18-523-56/paper/paper.md

 Once data is in the flow, NiFi provides dozens of processors to manipulate or transform data.
-The *Convert* processors can be configured to the expected schema or type from the *Get* processor and tranform, edit, thin, enrich, or many other functions on the data in the flow [@fa18-523-56-www-nifi-homepagetechdoc].
+The *Convert* processors can be configured to the expected schema or type from the *Get* processor and transform, edit, thin, enrich, or many other functions on the data in the flow [@fa18-523-56-www-nifi-homepagetechdoc].

 * **Put**